MicrosoftDocs/Viva/Viva/glint/setup/copilot-faqs.md

 <br>**Q: Can the end user see variables in summarization, based on the user's question or prompt?**

 **A:** Yes, Copilot shows attributes in its response so you can adjust them for your next prompt.
-For example, if you are filtering on a particular tenure group or location, it shows what filter attributes have been included in the summary provided.
+For example, when filtering a particular tenure group or location, it shows what filter attributes are included in the summary provided.

 <br>**Q: If I ask Copilot in Viva Glint for key topics, does it use the same topic model as Viva Glint today?
 If not, what did you train on?**